The Executive Board introduces itself

 Professor Gregor Ade

-Gregor Ade has been Vice President for Communication & Transfer at Mainz University of Applied Sciences since March 1, 2021.
+Gregor Ade has been Vice President for Communication & Community Outreach at Mainz University of Applied Sciences since March 1, 2021.

 After graduating with a degree in Communication Design from Offenbach University of Art and Design, Gregor Ade worked as a designer at MetaDesign in Berlin starting in 1999 and then founded the design firm ade hauser lacour kommunikationsgestaltung in Frankfurt one year later.
 In 2008, he joined the Peter Schmidt Group as Creative Director and Managing Partner and in 2015 accepted a temporary professorship for Corporate Identity and Corporate Design at Mainz University of Applied Sciences.
 In 2017, he took on a permanent professorship for Corporate Identity, Corporate Design, and Typography in Mainz.
 Gregor Ade is a member of the German Designer Club (Deutschen Designer Club (DDC)), the Art Directors Club (ADC) and the Board of Trustees of the Museum Angewandte Kunst Frankfurt.

 Jens Egler has been Chancellor of Mainz University of Applied Sciences since August 2020.